-Our American athletes were just thousands of miles away from home in Sochi, competing against the very best of the world.
-And our kids are were watching these men and women on TV in awe, wondering how they got "there."
+Currently our American athletes are thousands of miles away from home in Sochi, competing against the very best of the world.
+And our kids are watching these men and women on TV in awe, wondering how they got "there."

 Of course, these U.S. Olympic participants aren't just lucky or talented.
 They've learned a lot over the years to be able to make it to the top.

 Lessons like the courage it takes to respect an opponent.
 Taking a "big picture" perspective.
 How to recover from setbacks.

 As parents, these are great lessons for your kids to keep in mind as they're watching the Games.

 Liberty Mutual Insurance has spoken with some of America's top winter athletes and coaches about what they learned in play—and how that made a difference in life.

 Set Goals Together.
 At the beginning of any season, it's important that both you and your child each write down a separate list of youth sports goals.
 Then compare lists.
 Hopefully, there's agreement in important areas.
 J.R.
 Celski, 2010 U.S. Olympic Bronze medalist, said his goal is to “be the best athlete and competitor I can be.”

 The Right Coach Is Important.
 It may not necessarily be the one who gives the most playing time or wins the most, but the one who teaches your children how to succeed off the field and sustains their love for the game.
 So take your time choosing your child’s team!
 Picabo Street, 1998 U.S. Olympic alpine skiing gold medalist, has strong opinions about this because of her four kids: "I will literally skate across town [for the right coach.]"